DavLac/call-google-maps-api/README.md

 Property name : application.google-maps-api.key

-## Starting the application with Docker
+## Starting the application with Bash

 Just execute start.sh at the root of the project.
 2 containers will be launched :